 I live out of the state of Washington.
 Can I assume that if I have paid into the program as outlined, I will be eligible to apply for a future benefit?

-Instructions to submit an exemption can be found on the WA Cares Fund Private Insurance page.
+Instructions to submit an exemption can be found at WA Cares Fund: Apply for an Exemption.

 Does WSU have a LTC insurance plan I can purchase?